 Also, by measuring each reclaimed wood piece with a moisture meter, you can get a visual indication of the presence of wood defects, such as knots.
 If these issues were not fully addressed and resolved by the wood’s first owners, reclamation may include some wood rehabilitation costs.

 In the event of moisture saturation, a wood moisture meter can make the difference between the end wood products success and failure.
-Moisture problems that remain unresolved can jeopardize your project and lead to cracks, splits, shrinkage, gluing failures, cupped or curved panels or other moisture-related problems.
+Moisture problems that remain unresolved can jeopardize your project and lead to cracks, splits, shrinkage, gluing failures, cupped or curved panels, or other moisture-related problems.
 But the good news is a simple MC check helps to pinpoint where your moisture-related problems are so that they can be resolved previous and during the manufacturing process.

-“Will Moisture Content (MC) Be A Continuous Worry?”
+“Will MC Be a Continuous Worry?”